Product Name: IPVanish

 Despite the fact that IPVanish is, by our reckoning, one of the leading VPN providers around right now, even they experience VPN server cuts every now and then.

 All VPNs do.

-If you are active online when a cut to your VPN connection happens, you run the risk of an IP leak or DNS leak.
+If you are active online when your VPN connection drops, you run the risk of an IP leak or DNS leak.
 This means that your connection automatically returns to your actual IP Address, causing your details to be visible.

 A kill switch prevents this from happening and so should be an essential tool for all VPN users.
 We would particularly recommend them for:

 - To evade online censorship

 - To evade online surveillance

 - Anyone else who needs to be partly anonymous online

 - Torrent users

 - Anyone using sensitive documents or materials

-IP Vanish currently offers an automatic Kill Switch feature with their Windows and Mac OS X apps.
+IPVanish currently offers an automatic Kill Switch feature with their Windows and Mac OS X apps, covering most popular operating system options.

 Fortunately, switching it on is a simple process and can be done by using the following simple step-by-step guide for each app.

 - Click the Settings button, which looks like a gear wheel, on the left side of the window.